iKenndac/new-blog/content/posts/2019-02-03-nanoc-on-ipad.md

 The unfortunate reality of the iPad right now (in early 2019) is that for many workflows, it simply isn't viable as a replacement for a "real" computer.
 For the workflows that *can* be done entirely on an iPad, those that manage to do so end up allowing us to modify an old joke:

-> How do you know if someone uses an iPad as a laptop replacement?
+> How can you tell if someone uses an iPad as a laptop replacement?
 Don't worry — they'll tell you!

 This isn't to belittle their achievements — building a viable workflow for any serious task that requires more than one app on the iPad is a real challenge, and people are damn right to be proud of their collections of [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) and URL callback trees.